 The terrain is a perfect combination of rugged mountains and melting glaciers in the summer, so there are over 10,000 waterfalls here!

-I visited the country for a full month in 2016, and this is a list of some of the best waterfalls in Iceland, complete with an Iceland waterfalls map!
+I visited the country for a full month, and this is my list of some of the best waterfalls in Iceland, complete with an Iceland waterfalls map!

 About This Guide

-This list is ordered chronologically, assuming you drive the Ring Road in a counter clockwise direction, starting with the southern waterfalls first and then going in a full circle around the entire island, including a stop in the more remote Westfjords and Snaefellsnes Peninsula, until you end up back in western Iceland near Reykjavik.
+This list is ordered chronologically, assuming you rent a car and drive the Ring Road in a counter clockwise direction, starting with the southern waterfalls first and then going in a full circle around the entire island, including a stop in the more remote Westfjords and Snaefellsnes Peninsula, until you end up back in western Iceland near Reykjavik.

 This is what I did on my trip to Iceland, and the driving was a bit exhausting, but the sights along the way were totally worth it!
 All of the waterfalls on this list are reachable with a normal 2WD car and/or a bit of hiking.

 Iceland Waterfalls Map

 Here’s an Iceland waterfalls map you can use to plan your trip.
 You can click the icons to get more info and directions for each point of interest, but keep in mind some of the locations on this map may be approximate.